labster/DW1-Remake/README.md

 * Various Faces by Jalen

+* Ace Generator Addons and Replacements by Lunara

+* Various Faces by Jasmine Reiner

 == Music ==

 Unless a specific author name is cited, these are MP3/OGG from various Dragon Quest games, credit goes to Koichi Sugiyama and Square Enix for those.
 All (LICENSED) unless cited as otherwise.